Eden Valley Vineyard Wines

 History of The Eden Valley Region

 Henry Evans, son-in-law of George Fife Angas, soon followed in 1853 at Evandale, near a village known today as Keyneton.
-Unfortunately, Henry’s wife Sarah was not cast from the same mould, for upon his death in 1868 she followed her temperance convictions and had the winemaking grapes either grafted over to currants or removed and replaced with apple trees.
+Unfortunately upon his death in 1868, Henry’s wife Sarah followed her temperance convictions and had the winemaking grapes either grafted over to currants or removed and replaced with apple trees.

-While some things have changed over time, much of the land in Eden Valley still remains with the families of these early settlers.
+While over a century has passed, much of the land in Eden Valley still remains with the families of these early settlers.